wacl-york/quant-scraper/README.md

 Any addresses that are going to **receive** emails must be verified through the SES webpage.
 This involves sending a verification email to the desired account and clicking the included link to confirm verification.

-**The project Google Group has already been verified on the current AWS project account so this step shouldn't be needed again, although it is worth bearing in mind for future projects or if the AWS account changes.**
+**The project Google Group has already been verified on the current AWS project account so this step shouldn't be necessary again, although it is worth bearing in mind for future projects or if the AWS account changes.**

 NB: Google Groups by default cannot receive emails sent externally of the `york.ac.uk` domain, and must have the `Post` permission extended to include *Anyone on the web*.
-This allows the Group address to receive the verification request, although the `Post` permission can (and should in many cases) be reverted back to *All organisation members* afterwards and it will still be able to receive the automated summary emails.
+This allows the Group address to receive the verification request, although the `Post` permission can (and should in many cases) be reverted back to *All organisation members* afterwards and it will still be able to receive the summary emails.

 ### Configuration to run ad-hoc scraping tasks